Wealth is invisible to the eye

 – Wealth is about having options.
 Wealth is about having “a margin of safety (MOS)”, It is about “FU money”, a buffer against potential or unexpected shocks.
 It is still up to you to take action, grow and make the best of your assets (time, skills, money).

 – Wealth building vs wealth consumption: different habits for different seasons.
 To properly understand wealth, you have to look at wealth building.
 How do wise and successful people build it?
 Too often, news focus on how people spend their wealth instead of looking at how they have build it.
-If you look at wealth building, you will notice the importance of managing your budget (live within your means/keep overheads down), invest in yourself, your assets, your business and your projects.
+If you look at wealth building, you will notice the importance of managing your budget (live within your means/keep overheads down), investing in yourself, your assets, your business and your projects.
 During the wealth-building phase, there is limited space for distractions and waste of resources and assets.

 – Wealth has a lot to do with your mindset.
 Wealth has a strong correlation with a “growth mindset”.
-It also requires a peculiar balance between been “hungry” (look for what you desire) while being content and frugal (control your budget and costs).
+It also requires a peculiar balance between being “hungry” (look for what you desire) while being content and frugal (control your budget and costs).

-– Wealth is about financial wellbeing: it requires a balance between mental, spiritual, and physical aspects of money.
+– Wealth is about financial well-being: it requires a balance between mental, spiritual, and physical aspects of money.
 That means how we think, feel and act about money, finances and investments.
-Is this an area that causes stress, anxiety, fear?
+Is this an area that causes stress, anxiety, and fear?
 Do you know why?
 Can you do something about it?

 – Wealth is what you don’t see.
 Wealth is the nice cars not purchased, the “frills” not bought.
 Wealth is an asset that has not yet been converted into the stuff you see.
 When most people say they want to be a millionaire, what they might actually mean is, “I’d like to spend a million dollars.”
 And that is literally the opposite of being a millionaire.
 If you want to be wealthy, you must defer consumption.
 (Morgan Housel).